Smith Machine Behind Back Shrug

 How to Perform

-2. Initiate the movement by shrugging your shoulders straight up toward your ears.
+2. Elevate your shoulders straight up toward your ears, squeezing your traps.

-3. Squeeze the traps intensely at the top of the contraction.
+3. Pause briefly at the top to maximize contraction.

-4. Slowly and deliberately lower the bar back to the starting position.
+4. Lower the bar slowly back to the starting position, feeling a stretch in your traps.

 Coaching Tips